vovapolu/ensime.github.io/editors/emacs/sbt-mode.md

 You will see message:
 ```
-Please wait!
-Sbt projects are loading.
-Sbt Hydra will be ready soon.
+Please wait! sbt projects are loading. sbt Hydra will be ready soon.
 ```
 while sbt is launching.